-In other words, interchanging an inward $p$-anchored paths with outward ones, an operation defined at the Hasse digraph level, yields a strong Gram $\ZZ$-congruency of posets (defined at the level of incidence matrices).
+Interchanging inward $p$-anchored paths with the outward ones (an operation defined at the Hasse digraph level) yields a strong Gram $\ZZ$-congruence of posets (defined at the level of incidence matrices).
 It is easy to generalize this fact to all, not necessarily inward/outward, $p$-anchored paths.